5 Tips To Ensure Your New, High-Traffic E-Commerce Website Is A Success.

 - What if your site gets TOO MUCH traffic?

 All of these possible issues need to be considered before they happen, and tested so you can make sure you are getting the desired results.

-Monitoring your site is one thing, having a plan on what to do if / when the alarm is going off is another.
-If your site is a high traffic site with occasional very high traffic spikes (i.e.: a new product launch based on that team’s recent sports championship), you need to have a plan in place if your alarms go off.
-Adding additional memory can fix small spikes.
+Monitoring your site is one thing, having a plan on what to do if the alarm is going off is another.
+If your site is a high traffic site with occasional very high traffic spikes (i.e. a new product launch based on that team’s recent sports championship), you need to have a plan in place if your alarms go off… Adding additional memory can fix small spikes.
 Having a load balanced environment that allows you to spin up additional web nodes can handle much larger spikes.
-Database traffic and overall network throughput may also need to be increased based on your traffic and hosting environment.
+Database traffic and overall network throughput may need to be increased based on your traffic and hosting environment.

-Making sure you and your team fully understand the business and technical requirements for your high traffic ecommerce site is essential to meeting your site’s sales potential.
-Bayshore Solutions is a complete integration partner and a Gold nopCommerce Solutions Partner that will work with you through each step to make sure everything is planned: from choosing an ecommerce platform, setting up the store, integrating third party tools, managing fulfilment requirements, completing end-to-end testing, and ongoing support through the peak traffic times.
+Making sure you and your team fully understand the business and technical requirements for your high traffic e-commerce site is essential to meeting your site’s sales potential.
+Bayshore Solutions is a complete integration partner and a Gold nopCommerce Solutions Partner that will work with you through each step to make sure everything is planned: from choosing an e-commerce platform, setting up the store, integrating third party tools, managing fulfillment requirements, completing end-to-end testing, and ongoing support through the peak traffic times.